-Popular types of PCB conformal coating include:
+Popular methods of PCB conformal coating include:

 A simple application method, this is best for low-volume production, rework, and repair.